eSolia/blog.esolia.pro/src/posts/20250403-essential-keyboard-shortcuts-en.md

 Once you start using keyboard shortcuts, you’ll be surprised how much faster your work gets.
 Each shortcut may save just a few seconds, but when used many times a day, it really adds up.

 **Knowing shortcuts isn’t enough — what matters is actually using them.**
 Try picking just one shortcut that interests you and use it today.
 Even that small step can change the pace of your workflow.
+In fact, you can even try one right now in this site - press <kbd>Ctrl</kbd> + <kbd>k</kbd> if you're on Windows, or <kbd>Cmd</kbd> + <kbd>k</kbd> on Mac, to open the search popup.

 A little help from your fingertips might just make your workday smoother.